- New Beginnings

 An advisory committee has been established to administer the Hyundai Help for Kids program.
 The committee consists of nine representatives from the Hyundai National Dealer Network and Hyundai Motor Company Australia.

-John Hawkins is the Dealer Principal for Westpoint Autos (QLD).
+Luke Hawkins is the Dealer Principal for Westpoint Autos (QLD).

 Gavin Donaldson is the Director of Sales for Hyundai Motor Company Australia.